 Details about specific grants can be found at SWOT Grants — The State of the World's Sea Turtles | SWOT (seaturtlestatus.org)

-In 2022, the Sea Turtle SAFE Program worked with the Gladys Porter Zoo to commission a second edition Spanish printing (10,000 copies) of the Soy Lora (I’m Ridley) children’s story and activity book about the Kemp’s ridley sea turtle.
+The Sea Turtle SAFE Program worked with the Gladys Porter Zoo to commission a second edition Spanish version of Soy Lora (I’m Ridley), a children’s book about the Kemp’s ridley sea turtle.
+We continue to print copies for distribution in communities where Kemp’s ridleys nest.

 The book follows one hatchling as it braves the perils of sandy beaches where people gather, travels across the ocean as it grows, escapes entanglement in ghost fishing gear, and meets other animal species in a rehabilitation center.